-Whenever Spaniards and other Europeans came into their territory, the people of Taos Pueblo opposed them at every turn.
-However, the Spanish kept coming back and eventually, their military subdued the pueblo and the Franciscans moved in, building San Geronimo Mission in 1619.
-Before the Pueblo Revolt of 1680, the leader of the revolt, Popé of San Juan hid out at Taos Pueblo while the pueblo leaders finalized their plans.
-Once the revolt began, the warriors of Taos Pueblo destroyed the San Geronimo Mission, only to rebuild it a few years later.
+Whenever Spaniards (and other Europeans) came into their territory, the people of Taos Pueblo opposed them at every turn.
+However, the Spanish kept coming back and eventually, the Spanish military subdued the pueblo and the Franciscans moved in, building San Geronimo Mission in 1619.
+Before the Pueblo Revolt of 1680, the leader of the revolt, Popé of San Juan, hid out at Taos Pueblo and met with the pueblo leaders to finalize their plans.
+Once the revolt began, the warriors of Taos Pueblo destroyed the San Geronimo Mission.
+Then they had to rebuild it a few years later.

-The present San Geronimo de Taos Chapel was built nearby in 1850.
+The present San Geronimo de Taos Chapel was built in 1850.

 Today, many Taos Pueblo residents make their living in arts and crafts.
 Taos potters have been making micaceous pottery for hundreds of years, using it for cooking and storage purposes.
 Micaceous clay pottery is unique in that it can be put directly on the stove and used for cooking.
-For many years Taos Pueblo was trading pottery vessels, blankets and other goods with the Apache, Comanche and other nomadic tribes on the Great Plains in return for buffalo meat and hides.
-Traditional Taos micaceous pottery has no painted decoration but is known for its glittery tan or yellow gold appearance and it often contains sculpted details.
+For many years Taos Pueblo was trading pottery vessels, blankets and other goods with the Apache, Comanche and other nomadic tribes on the Great Plains, in return for buffalo meat and hides.
+Traditional Taos micaceous pottery has no painted decoration but is known for its glittery tan or yellow gold appearance.
+Sometimes it contains surface embellishments like sculpted appliques of lizards and serpents.
 In recent years Taos micaceous pottery has taken on new shapes and forms, some even being fired into blackware.
 Today Taos potters are producing a variety of traditional micaceous pots, miniature seed jars, mudhead figurines and storytellers.

-While the majority of Taos Pueblo residents are involved in the making of pottery there are also many jewelers, painters, sculptors and crafters of fine leather products.
+While some Taos Pueblo members are involved in the making of pottery, there are also many jewelers, painters, sculptors and crafters of fine leather products.